Arbela (Assyrian Arba'ilu): Town in ancient Assyria, modern Arbîl or Erbil, situated between the Great and the Little Zab.

 Archaeological excavations have confirmed the existence of a Persian garrison at Arbela in the fourth century.
 In the Autumn of 331, the Persian king Darius III Codomannus used Arbela as his base before he marched to Gaugamela, where he was defeated by his Macedonian colleague Alexander the Great on 1 October.

 After this event, the country surrounding Arbela became known as Adiabene.
 It was part of the Seleucid empire and -later- of the Parthian empire.
 The Adiabenian dynasts were buried near Arbela.

 In the first century CE, Adiabene became an independent kingdom, but its king recognized the Parthian king as his superior.
 It was briefly occupied in 116-117 by the Roman emperor Trajan, who called it 'Assyria'.
 After a century of independence, the Romans returned: the emperor Caracalla destroyed the Adiabenan royal tombs (216).

-Arbela became one of the most important centers of eastern Christianity, until ISIS rebels expelled the Christians in 2014.
+Arbela became one of the most important centers of eastern Christianity.